edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 * `edgedb.toml`, which is used to mark the directory as an EdgeDB project.
 The file itself doesn't contain much — just the version of EdgeDB being used — but is used by the CLI to run commands without connection flags.
 (E.g., `edgedb -I my_project migrate` becomes simply `edgedb migrate`).
 See more on edgedb.toml [in our blog post introducing the EdgeDB projects CLI](https://www.edgedb.com/blog/introducing-edgedb-projects).

-* A /dbschema folder, inside of which there is:
+* A `/dbschema` folder containing:
-    * a default.esdl file.
+    * a `default.esdl` file.
 This holds your schema.
-    * a /migrations folder with .edgeql files starting with 00001.
+    * a `/migrations` folder with `.edgeql` files named starting at `00001`.
 These hold the [ddl](https://www.edgedb.com/docs/reference/ddl/index) commands that were used to migrate your schema.
 Every time you change your schema followed by `edgedb migration create` and `edgedb migrate`, a new file will be slipped into this directory.

 Now that you have the right dependencies and an EdgeDB instance, you can create a client.